 After medical school, Phillip worked as a junior hospital doctor at a number of hospitals, including Heatherwood & Wexham Park, Stoke Mandeville and St Mary’s, Paddington.
 He then worked as a General Practitioner for over a decade in Berkshire and Buckinghamshire, and continues to practice part time as a GP in the area.

-Parliamentary Under Secretary of State for Victims, Youth and Family Justice
+Parliamentary Under Secretary of State for Youth Justice, Victims, Female Offenders and Offender Health

 The Parliamentary Under Secretary of State is responsible for